vikingeducation/project_danebook/README.md

 Project Danebook
 ========

+##Introduction
 This is the Real Dane deal people.
 Danebook is a social networking web application built utilizing RESTful architecture and Ruby on Rails.
-The complete site is mobile friendly.
+The is mobile friendly and best viewed on any browser > IE7.

 #[DEMO](https://www.youtube.com/watch?v=6BuZpCvuC5o)
 #[LIVE APP](https://glacial-temple-38122.herokuapp.com/)